MephestoKhaan/HandPosing/README.md

 And please leave a **star** if this helped you, it truly helps keep the motivation going!

+You can download the latest stable package in the [releases section](https://github.com/MephestoKhaan/HandPosing/releases/).

 Please refer to the [Wiki](https://github.com/MephestoKhaan/HandPosing/wiki) for the documentation.

 This is a work in progress, and things are subject to change.
 I hope it serves others either as a useful tool or at least as a starting point for their grabbing-interaction implementations.
 At this moment I won't be accepting **Pull Requests** but reach me in the issues if something is not right or have any feature in mind that you think is missing.